-4.1 Parallelisation and grid combination
+4.2 Parallelisation and grid combination

-In the case of very large statistics Monte Carlo runs, it may be advantageous to parallelise the calculation to provide a substantial speed boost in the generation of the APPLgrid files.
+In the case of very large statistics Monte Carlo runs, it may be advantageous to parallelise the calculation to provide a substantial speed boost in the generation of the APPLgrid/ fastNLO files.
 It should be noted however that the phase space information provided from the first run must be used by all subsequent parallel runs to ensure the correct combination of the final grids.
 Therefore the phase space run may not be parallelised.
 However, as mentioned previously, a representative sample rather than the full event record may be used to determine the phase space information.
 This data may then be provided to several parallel fill runs.
-Combination of the produced grids is done by the standard tool provided with the APPLgrid package, applgrid-combine.
+Combination of the produced grids is done by the standard tools provided with the APPLgrid/fastNLO packages, applgrid-combine and fnlo-merge.